We will diagnose the double Pixel problem and show you how to fix it. We will also cover Internal traffic and its exclusion.

 In the example above, you see a Google Tag Manager (starts with GTM-) and Global Site Tag for Google Analytics 4 (starts with G-).
 This seems alright.
 If you see something like this, your setup seems fine and you can scroll down to fixing the Internal Traffic issue.

-then let's double-check if the problem is real (yes, not always we can trust Tag Assistant 100%).
+then we should double-check if the problem is real (yes, not always we can trust Tag Assistant 100%).
 You should NOT have two of the same code:

 UA- (Universal Analytics)